 - As you move ahead in life, don’t be overwhelmed- by marks, by rank, by money, by status.
 They don’t mean a thing.
 We are all walking in varied directions.
 Take pleasure in your journey.
 Walk with passion and dedication.
 The sea of knowledge is vast.
 Dive deeper but do not become Faustus.

-When I was teaching in another school, a certain parent approached me once with a complaint.
-She said that her daughter was utterly dismayed by her result in my subject and felt that there was no good studying for it.
+Again, when I was teaching in another school, a certain parent approached me with a complaint.
+She told me that her daughter was utterly dismayed by her result in my subject and felt that there was no good studying for it.
 I was teaching a language.
-When I spoke to the girl, she complained that most students felt sad because they didn’t score well in the subject because I didn’t give them enough marks.
+When I spoke to the girl, she complained that most students felt sad because they didn’t score well in the subject as I didn’t give them enough marks.
 My answer was simple.

 Even as a teacher, I was never confident that I could paraphrase a poem perfectly or write an essay with absolute finish.
 Because nobody can.
 It is an ever-evolving subject and perfection, as such, I believe, is a myth.
 So, how could I grant perfect marks?
 It is so sad that education has moved from learning to earning scores!